TylerFisher/blog/content/posts/2022-12-26_how-and-why-im-weaning-myself-off-streaming-services.md

     pumpkin in an autumnal scene "
 category: Music on the internet
 ---

-The first song I downloaded illegally was Blink 182's ["Man Overboard"](https://www.youtube.com/watch?v=-6WmSZyDysA), a studio cut released as part of the promotion for their live album, 2000's *The Mark, Tom, and Travis Show (The Enema Strikes Back!)*.
+The first song I downloaded illegally was blink-182's ["Man Overboard"](https://www.youtube.com/watch?v=-6WmSZyDysA), a studio cut released as part of the promotion for their live album, 2000's _The Mark, Tom, and Travis Show (The Enema Strikes Back!)_.
 I was 9, and I downloaded it on Napster.
 My mom was very upset with me, not because of the illegal download, but because Mark Hoppus sang the line, "'Cause in the end, it's fucking useless."

 Regardless, I was hooked.
 I spent the next decade of my life downloading music incessantly, moving from peer-to-peer networks like Napster and Soulseek to file sharing sites like Mediafire and Megaupload.
 I filled my iPods to the brim and carried 100GB's worth of mp3s with me to college on an external hard drive.
 And I built a terrible habit of not paying artists for their work.
 This year, I wanted to change that.